Rev BISANZE Pierre Claver

 Here are the different stages of training for in-service teachers

-Candidate trainers of trainers are recruited from among the best PAP elements of primary or secondary school teachers or principals.
+Candidate trainers of trainers are recruited from among the best primary or secondary school teachers or principals in PAP.
 Different stages of training of trainers of trainers:

 The representatives have their quarterly meeting to update the situation in our schools.
 The directors of education in the districts also held their workshop seminar to make them aware of the PAP in schools and its importance.